Regenerative Grazing

 If we look at the 5 principles of soil health how well does Regenerative Grazing stack up?

-1. Minimum disturbance - tick , no ploughing or chemicals required
+1. Minimum disturbance - tick , no ploughing or chemicals required, no monoculture, no overgrazing

 2. Armour - tick, well managed grasslands cover the soil with plants and litter at all times